 In addition, Cannademix will be debuting its licensing clinic.
-People can meet with application writers, lawyers, lobbyists, accounts, government officials, and others who could help them achieve the difficult dream of owning a licensed cannabis company.
+People can meet with application writers, lawyers, lobbyists, accountants, government officials, and others who could help them achieve the difficult dream of owning a licensed cannabis company.

 “We’ll have people that fit those requirements for things you are missing,” Alb said about cannabis license applications.